More information about

 Associate Provost, Dean for International and Multicultural Education, and CIS Co-Chair

-Director of Events and Conferences, and CIS Co-Chair
+Director of Public Affairs and Events, and CIS Co-Chair

 Jasmine Lowell (Staff)